Welcome to the National Association for the Education of Homeless Children and Youth (NAEHCY).

 On a regular basis, children and youth report that school is a home to them – a place where they see the same faces, sit in the same seat, and can put their hearts and minds into pursuits that ease their daily troubles.
 In school, students gain the skills and support needed to avoid poverty and homelessness as adults.

 Education is the key to preventing homelessness for today’s children and youth.
 They absolutely need and deserve educational opportunities commensurate to those of their housed peers.

-NAEHCY is the only professional organization specifically dedicated to meeting the educational needs of children and youth experiencing homelessness.
+The National Association for the Education of Homeless Children and Youth (NAEHCY) is a national membership association dedicated to educational excellence for children and youth experiencing homelessness.
+Through state and federal policy and technical assistance to our members, students, and the public, we change systems so all children and youth can learn, succeed academically, and achieve their dreams.
 We provide professional development, resources, and training support for anyone and everyone interested in supporting the academic success of children and youth challenged by homelessness.
 We also engage in federal policy advocacy to strengthen policies and resources for homeless children, youth, and families.
 We are a grassroots membership organization that continually strives to meet the dynamic needs of our members.
 Our membership includes local homeless education liaisons, educators, school counselors, social workers, registrars, nurses, child advocates, shelter staff, state and federal policy specialists, and partners from community-based and national non-profit organizations.

-On behalf of the NAEHCY Board of Directors, welcome and thank you for your contribution to our collective national effort to ensure that ALL children receive appropriate services for their academic success and enrichment so that no child experiencing homelessness is left behind.
+The NAEHCY Board of Directors thanks you for your contribution to our collective national effort to ensure that ALL children receive appropriate services for their academic success and enrichment so that no child experiencing homelessness is left behind.
 Together, it is possible.